ekinderdiyok/information-diffusion-on-twitter/data/README.md

 Please download the rest of the data from here: https://zenodo.org/records/2587475 `Nepal_2015_earthquake.zip` and put them in the same folder with your code file.

+My repository includes an extra file `cascades.csv` which has information on topic and semantic category of each tweet, as well as total retweet count and full text of each cascade.
+These information had to be saved because the former two costs OpenAI credits, and the latter two was manual labor (not reproducible by code).